CDrummond/musly-server/README.md

 **macOS**

-Instructions, and binaries, for musly on macOS can be found [here](https://github.com/AF-1/sobras/tree/main/lms-musly-server_on_macos)
+Instructions, and binaries, for Musly on macOS can be found [here](https://github.com/AF-1/sobras/tree/main/lms-musly-server_on_macos)

 ## Analysing Tracks